 Whether you’re planning a summer getaway with old friends or a relaxing escape while the kids are at camp, the Brandywine Valley will rejuvenate you.
-Renowned for its cultural attractions, glorious gardens, elegant mansions, and superb museums, Wilmington and the Brandywine Valley offers a trove of new delights each and every year.
+Renowned for its cultural attractions, glorious gardens, elegant mansions, and superb museums, Wilmington and the Brandywine Valley offer a trove of new delights each and every year.
 Best of all, the 12 must-visit destinations below can all be visited for one low price when you purchase a Brandywine Treasure Trail Passport.

 A few miles outside of Wilmington, the Brandywine Museum of Art is set among trees and flowers along the Brandywine river.
 The former 19th-century mill now includes a modern steel and glass addition, and the illustrious collection within is celebrated for including the work of three generations of Wyeth family art: N. C., Andrew, and Jamie Wyeth.
 Once inside, the carefully curated collection of American art includes a special focus on art from the Brandywine Valley.

 Explore the inspiration for many of artist Andrew Wyeth’s paintings at Kuerner Farm, a 10-minute drive from the museum.
 Docent-led tours make connections between Wyeth’s work and actual sites on the property.
 Look out at the world from the vantage point of the boy who would develop into the artist, and begin to understand why the house and farm fascinated the painter from childhood.
 Perhaps walking those floors, absorbing those views, or breathing the air that lambs and cows and barnyard cats breathed helped make Wyeth into the artist he became.

 The Delaware Art Museum features many pre-Raphaelite visionaries—it’s the largest collection outside of the British Isles—and the sculpture gardens provide a beautiful outdoor backdrop for some attention-grabbing three-dimensional pieces.